- Blackboard Collaborate

 BB Collaborate is a webinar tool for synchronous (“real-time”) communication fully supported by UBC which enhances interactivity between teacher and students (and among students) in an the online course environment.
 It supports text chat, audio chat and video chat.

 Powerful, yet easy-to-use, Camtasia helps you create professional videos without having to be a video pro.
 Easily record your on-screen activity or import HD camera video, customize and edit content, and share your videos with viewers on nearly any device.
-To download and obtain a UBC Licence, go to Connect → Resources → Software Distribution and select Click here to download software.
+To download and obtain a UBC Licence, see https://lthub.ubc.ca/guides/camtasia/

 Get to know Canvas

-Get to know Canvas, the Blackboard Learn (Connect) replacement, by visiting http://lthub.ubc.ca/guides/canvas or the FAQ page.
+Get to know Canvas, the Blackboard Learn (Connect) replacement, by visiting the UBC Sauder Canvas Resources site.
+This site includes Quick Start guides, videos from recent Faculty led training sessions and more!